-At Hinsdale Adventist Academy, we like to say that we’re not a small school - we're more of a BIG family!
+At Hinsdale Adventist Academy, we like to say that we're more of a BIG family!

 Because of that perspective, our faculty and staff make a deliberate effort to encourage, affirm, and develop life-long relationships with all of our students.
 Everyone here is committed to providing whatever support is necessary to ensure our students are successful in the pursuit of their most aspirational goals.